pardeike/MemCheck/README.md

 # MemCheck

-See how much RAM and vRAM your game uses.
+Check how much RAM, vRAM, textures and more your game is using.
+Can make snapshots and compare them.
+Does export and log objects.

 ### License